George Raveling: March on Washington with Martin Luther King Jr., 1963

 On August 28, 1963, as Martin Luther King Jr. waved goodbye to an audience of over 250,000 "March on Washington" participants, Raveling asked King if he could have the speech.
 King handed Raveling the original typewritten "I Have a Dream" pages.
 Raveling was on the podium with King at that moment, having volunteered to provide security.
 He kept the original, and had been offered more than three million dollars for the speech in 2013.
 He declined the offer.
 In 2021, he gave it to Villanova University.
-It is intended to be used in a "long-term "on loan" arrangement."
+It is intended to be used in a long-term "on loan" arrangement.
+It is currently on display at the National Museum of African American History and Culture in Washington, D.C.